zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 ##What's Next?
 In the next part of this article I will not be dealing with the technology stack needed for the persistence of protodata nor with analytics tools for domain identification.
-Instead I am focusing on building networks and applications on top of a database of users of a fictional popular web application.
+Instead I am focusing on building applications on top of a domain.

-The goal is to show how with Scala and (Morpheus)[https://github.com/zslajchrt/morpheus] we can build protean applications while preserving all benefits associated with Scala's strong static type system along with additional type-safe metamorphism of objects provided by Morpheus.
+The goal is to show how with (Morpheus)[https://github.com/zslajchrt/morpheus] and Scala we can build protean applications while preserving all benefits associated with Scala's strong static type system along with additional type-safe metamorphism of objects provided by Morpheus.